miere/miere.observer/about.md

 I created this blog to express my ideas, observations and thoughts.
 I write about mostly about technology, science and software engineering, but I might write occasionaly about history and politics as well.
 I shall try my best to keep it as scientific as possible, using facts to support my point of view.
 I really hope you enjoy.
 Hopefully, you will give me a hand whenever I did a mistake.

 You can find me in a few places over the internet.
-Feel free to contact me, I'll try my best to answer you as polite and respectful as possible.
-Although it might take time, I usually reply to everyone, even if you disagree with me.
+Feel free to contact me, I'll try my best to answer you as soon as possible.

 <div class="pagination">
   {% if site.owner.linkedin %}